-The origin of this proceeding is rooted in the requirements of the Clean Air Act ("CAA") (42 U.S.C.A. §7401 et. seq.).
-Pursuant to §109 of the CAA, USEPA adopted a National Ambient Air Quality Standard ("NAAQS") for ozone.
-Attainment of this NAAQS was to have been demonstrated for all areas of the state by December 31, 1982, according to the provisions of \$172(a)(1) of However, Illinois was unable to make such a demonstration.
-It therefore applied for and received an extension of this deadline until December 31, 1987 (pursuant to the provisions of §172(a)(2) of the CAA).
-As a prerequisite to obtaining this extension, Illinois was required in the interim to include in its State Implementation Plan ("SIP") for areas which are nonattainment for ozone "such reduction in emissions from existing sources in the area as may be obtained through the adoption, at a minimum, of reasonably available control technology" (§172(b)(3) of CAA).
+The origin of this proceeding is rooted in the requirements of the Clean Air Act ("CAA") (42 U.S.C.A.
+Section 7401 et.
+Pursuant to Section 109 of the CAA, USEPA adopted a National Ambient Air Quality Standard ("NAAQS") for ozone.
+Attainment of this NAAQS was to have been demonstrated for all areas of the state by December 31, 1982, according to the provisions of Section 172(a)(1) of the CAA.
+However, Illinois was unable to make such a demonstration.
+It therefore applied for and received an extension of this deadline until December 31, 1987 (pursuant to the provisions of Section 172(a)(2) of the CAA).
+As a prerequisite to obtaining this extension, Illinois was required in the interim to include in its State Implementation Plan ("SIP") for areas which are nonattainment for ozone "such reduction in emissions from existing sources in the area as may be obtained through the adoption, at a minimum, of reasonably available control technology" (Section 172(b)(3) of CAA).